 - 1. Select one or more sequences in the Overview or Sequences view. - 2.
-Right-click on the selection and choose Reverse Complement. - If the selected sequences were not yet aligned, they will be reverse-complemented and renamed with the suffix "-rc" to denote the change. - If the selected sequences were part of an existing alignment, the following popup will be displayed.
+Do either of the following: - Press the Reverse Complement tool () in the toolbar. - Right-click on the selection and choose Reverse Complement.

+If the selected sequences were not yet aligned, they will be reverse-complemented and renamed with the suffix "-rc" to denote the change.

+If the selected sequences were part of an existing alignment, the following popup will be displayed.